 - I may want to focus on a particular component of the scene because I believe it’s most impactful

-The concept here is in a lot of photographs there are photos within photos.
+The conceptual basis in this theory is that, in most photographs there are photos within photos.

 How do we see versus how the camera does; the human eyes sees pretty much the same way a 50mm lens does on a 135 (35mm) format camera and its equivalent focal length for other formats.
 This is commonly referred to as the normal lens, and of course focal lengths shorter that 50mm are called wide angle and longer called telephoto.

 If you share the notion with me that photography is about creating vision not just capturing one, this is why photography is art in my opinion, here’s an exercise that I hope will illustrate this for you.

 - Pick your favourite lens if it as zoom, make sure you leave it on the same focal length during this exercise.

 - Choose a subject, an inanimate one works best, if you’re shooting a person they will need to stay in place a hold their pose as best as possible.